Special Issues

 Journal of Renewable Materials, Vol.8, No.9, pp. 1091-1109, 2020, DOI:10.32604/jrm.2020.09483

-(This article belongs to this Special Issue: Bio-composite Materials and Structures)
+(This article belongs to the Special Issue: Bio-composite Materials and Structures)

 Abstract The demand for high-performance, yet eco-friendly materials is increasing on all scales from small applications in the car industry, instrument or furniture manufacturing to greater dimensions like floorings, balcony furnishings and even construction.
 Wood offers a good choice on all of these scales and can be modified and improved in many different ways.
 In this study, two common European hardwood species, Beech (Fagus sylvatica L.) and Ash (Fraxinus excelsior L.) were densified in radial direction by thermo-mechanical treatment and the densified product was investigated in an extensive characterisation series to determine all relevant mechanical properties.
-Compression in the three main… More >
+Compression in… More >

 • Open Access